Chatterley Whitfield: 1986 to 1993

 When British Coal seal the shafts of an old colliery they usually fill them right up to the surface.
 However it was quickly realised that at Chatterley Whitfield, the Museum would need a new underground tour and British Coal did all they could to help.

 The first part of the plan was to plug two shafts well below the surface.
 The thick layer of concrete would prevent gas from rising any higher and it meant that the museum could still use the tops of the shafts – One shaft for visitors to experience the miners cage ride to work and the other shaft to demonstrate coal winding.

 From the pit bottom area the museum then started on a most unusual project – to build a new mine, using some shallow workings and the railway cutting, which would show the history of mining from 1850 to the present day.

 The new Experience survived until the early 1990s, when the museum was closed on Monday, 9 August 1993 and put into the hands of the liquidators.
+Also in 1993, the entire site, including all surface buildings and sub-surface works were designated as a scheduled monument by Historic England.